pkdone/mongo-mangler/README.md

 ]
 ```

-IMPORTANT: When defining the `pipeline` variable in the file, do not include any JavaScript variable qualifier such as `let`, `var` or `const`, because the pipeline code will be converted to Python on the fly by `mongo-mangler.py` tool.
-The tool has only limited `JavaScript-to-Python` conversion capabilities.
+IMPORTANT: When defining the `pipeline` variable in the file, do not include any JavaScript variable qualifiers such as `let`, `var` or `const`.
+This is because the pipeline code will be converted to Python on the fly by `mongo-mangler.py` tool and the tool has only limited _JavaScript-to-Python_ conversion capabilities.

 The [examples sub-folder](examples) contains two sample pipelines (one for _faking_ and one for _masking_) and also contains a test MongoDB Shell script and a test Python script, for you to test the example pipelines or your custom pipeline, before you use your pipeline file when running `mongo-mangler.py`.